 The Supreme Court has ruled in a long line of cases involving government aid to religious schools.
-The Court primarily has weighed whether such aid violates the establishment clause in the First Amendment that prohibits government from "respecting an establishment of religion," often referred to as the requirement for separation of church and state.
-In recent years, the courts have moved toward a neutrality test on laws that shift taxpayer money to private schools through school vouchers and other programs.
-While in practice, the beneficiaries of such programs have largely been religious schools, the Court has said as recently as 2002 that as long as the law is neutral with respect to religion, it may pass the First Amendment test.
-(In this 2012 photo, a Catholic school student stapled colored paper to the wall at Our Lady of Lourdes in Los Angeles, volunteering after class to help improve the school in hopes of building enrollment.
+The Court primarily has weighed whether such aid violates the establishment clause in the First Amendment.
+In this 2012 photo, a Catholic school student stapled colored paper to the wall at Our Lady of Lourdes in Los Angeles, volunteering after class to help improve the school in hopes of building enrollment.
 (AP Photo/Grant Hindsley, used with permission from The Associated Press.)

 Early in U.S. history, religious organizations often educated the citizenry, but beginning in the early 1800s, individuals — initially Catholics, but later Protestants and others dissatisfied with public schools — founded parochial schools.

 Entering the 21st century, roughly 10 percent of the nation’s pre-college-aged children attended parochial schools.
-The free-exercise clause protects a student’s right to attend such schools, but state efforts to support parochial schools through myriad programs have been tested mainly under the establishment clause.
+The free exercise clause protects a student’s right to attend such schools, but state efforts to support parochial schools through myriad programs have been tested mainly under the establishment clause of the First Amendment.

 Over the years, the Supreme Court has gradually moved from the principle of “no aid” to religion to one of “neutrality,” which permits aid provided it is available to a wide range of recipients, not just religious ones.